DTUAqua-ObsTek/bluerov2/GETTING_STARTED.md

 ## Install Ardusub Software-In-The-Loop ##

-- SITL: Follow the installation instructions [Starting Here, and Be Sure to Follow Links](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html)´.
+- SITL: Follow the installation instructions [Starting Here, and Be Sure to Follow Links](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html).
-	- NOTES: Follow "Cloning with the command line" section for minimum fuss.
-When moving on to [BUILD.md](https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md) section, you do not have to clone ardupilot again.
+	- NOTE: Follow "Cloning with the command line" section for minimum fuss.
+When moving on to the [BUILD.md](https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md) section, you do not have to clone ardupilot again.

 - ArduSub Configuration: run

-´´´./waf configure --board sitl
+`./waf configure --board sitl
-./waf sub´´´
+./waf sub`

 ## Install QGroundControl ##